 - 5.7.1.
 The same utility allowance schedule (Appendix 5) is used for regular tenancy, over-FMR tenancy, and voucher tenancy programs.
 The utility allowance schedule is intended to cover the cost of utilities not included in the rent.
 The allowance is based on the typical cost of utilities and services paid by energy-conservative households that occupy housing of similar size and type in the same locality.
-Allowances are not based on an individual household's actual energy consumption.
-An allowance for tenant-paid air conditioning will be provided in those cases where the majority of housing units in the market have central air conditioning or are wired for tenant-installed air conditioners. - 5.7.2.RHA reviews the utility allowance schedule annually.
+Allowances are not based on an individual household's actual energy consumption. - 5.7.2.RHA reviews the utility allowance schedule annually.
 If the review finds a utility rate has changed by 10 percent or more since the last revision of the utility allowance schedule, the schedule will be revised to reflect the new rate.
 Revised utility allowances will be applied in a participant household's rent calculation at their next annual reexamination.
 The approved utility allowance schedule is given to households along with their Voucher and is based on the actual unit size selected or voucher size, whichever is lower. - 5.7.3.
 Only in the HUD VASH program, when the utility allowance exceeds the household's total tenant payment, RHA will provide a utility reimbursement payment for the household each month.
-The check will be made out directly to the tenant. - 5.7.4 RHA staff will inspect all complexes identified by owners to have an Energy Efficient System or will accept either a certified HERS rating report or the Nevada Housing Division report meeting HUD energy efficient standards to verify energy efficiency status.
+The payment will be made out directly to the tenant. - 5.7.4 RHA staff will inspect all complexes identified by owners to have an Energy Efficient System or will accept either a certified HERS rating report or the Nevada Housing Division report or equivalent meeting HUD energy efficient standards to verify energy efficiency status.
 HCV participants leasing units in these complexes will be given the EES Utility Allowance based on the lower of the voucher size or bedroom size, as stated in the Standardized Utility Allowance Schedule (Appendix 5).
 Rental Assistance staff will maintain a list of approved energy efficient complexes.

-5.8 MINIMUM RENT AND MINIMUM FAMILY CONTRIBUTION
+5.8.
+MINIMUM RENT AND MINIMUM FAMILY CONTRIBUTION

-The minimum family contribution in the Voucher program is \$75, except where noted in this policy.
+The minimum family contribution in the Voucher program is \$100, except where noted in this policy.
 This includes the combined amount (TTP) a household pays towards rent and/or utilities.